Skip to content

 European insurers with strong Spain coverage include: Allianz Travel, Mapfre, AXA Assistance, Europ Assistance, World Nomads.
 UK travellers often use Aviva, Direct Line, or Post Office Travel Insurance.

-Spain's medical system is excellent and well-priced even without insurance — a private doctor visit costs €60–150, a home-visit doctor €120–180, both with proper invoices.
-But for hospital admissions, complex care, or repatriation, travel insurance is what stands between you and a five-figure bill.
+The key takeaway is that Spain's medical system is well-priced even without insurance — a private doctor visit costs around €60-150, and a home-visit doctor's fee is set by the individual doctor and shown before booking, with proper invoices in both cases — but for hospital admissions, complex care, or repatriation, travel insurance is what stands between you and a five-figure bill.

 The two-layer model — EHIC/GHIC for public ER + travel insurance for private and non-medical — is the standard for European travellers.
 For everyone else, a comprehensive travel policy is non-negotiable.